moody7alim/weather_website/README.md

 # Weather_website
-The website gives you the functionality to type your favorite city and get the weather forcast for it.
+The website gives you the functionality to type your favorite city and get the weather forecast for it.
 Easy and effortless

+## Where to find?
+Go ahead and go to [https://halim-weather-application.herokuapp.com/](https://halim-weather-application.herokuapp.com/).
+Happy weather forecasting.

 ## Languages used
 + Node.js